janisaiad/sparklen/README.md

 ## Goal

-The purpose of `Sparkle` package is to provide the `Python` community with a complete suite of cutting-edge tools specifically tailored for the study of exponential Hawkes processes, with a particular focus on high-dimensional framework.
+The purpose of `Sparklen` package is to provide the `Python` community with a complete suite of cutting-edge tools specifically tailored for the study of exponential Hawkes processes, with a particular focus on high-dimensional framework.
 It notably features: